mazwat/mazwat.github.io/oop-ws.md

 6. If there are multiple ingredients, add the word "Fusion" to the end but otherwise, add "Smoothie".
 7. Finally there should be a method called ``makeSmoothie`` that outputs the name, ingredients and costs of a smoothie based on inputted ingredients.

 Remember to change "-berries" to "-berry".
-See the examples below.
 {: .callout .callout--info}

+See the examples below for hints about structuring your properties and methods:

 ``s1 = Smoothie(new string[] { "Banana" })``
 ``s1.Ingredients ➞ { "Banana" }``